spiderChow/pp3/README.md

-# pp3
-selfstudy git and github
-Creating a new branch is quick.
+Creating a new branch is quick & simple.